Fordham University: Rankings and reputation

 Fordham University is ranked by several national organizations.
-In 2021, the university was ranked No. 66 by U.S. News & World Report in "Best National Universities," tied at No. 38 in "Best Colleges for Veterans", tied at 44th for "Best Undergraduate Teaching", 82nd in "Top Value Schools", and tied for 203d in "Top Performers on Social Mobility".
+In 2025, the university was ranked tied for No. 91st by U.S. News & World Report in "Best National Universities," tied at No. 57 in "Best Colleges for Veterans", tied at 40th for "Best Undergraduate Teaching", 73rd in "Top Value Schools", and tied for 153rd in "Top Performers on Social Mobility".
 In 2019, Forbes ranked the university 141st among "Top Colleges", while Kiplinger ranked it 62nd of 100 Best Values in Private Universities in 2018.

 For 2021, UniRanking listed Fordham fifth among the top Catholic Universities in the world and fourth among US schools.

-In 2014, Business Insider ranked Fordham 131st on a list of "The 600 Smartest Colleges in America," based on the student body's average SAT scores.
 Fordham has also been named one of the country's Hidden Ivies, which are classed as "renowned academic institutions" that "rival the Ivy League."

 The AACSB accredited Gabelli School of Business was ranked tied for tenth in "Undergraduate International Business Rankings" by U.S. News & World Report for 2021, and in 2016, Bloomberg Businessweek ranked it the 27th best undergraduate business school in the nation.
 For 2021, USN&WR ranked Gabelli undergrad business 63rd.
 For 2022, Poets and Quants ranked Gabelli #1 for Corporate, Social and Environmental Responsibility and #10 for Best EMBA programs.
 Also for 2022, The Economist posted their list of the top 100 MBA programs in the world where only 50 were US programs.
 Gabelli was listed 94th.

 Gabelli Business School's MBA program tied for 80th among "America's Best Business Schools" by U.S. News & World Report.
-In the years prior, the business program was ranked No. 72 among "Best Full-Time MBA Programs" by Bloomberg Businessweek (2015), No. 79 among "Best Executive MBA Programs in the World" by the Financial Times (2015), and No. 39 among "Best Executive MBA Programs" by Bloomberg Businessweek (2013).

-The Fordham Law School in 2020 was ranked 27th in U.S. News & World Report's ranking of "America’s Best Law schools".
+The Fordham Law School in 2020 was ranked 27th in U.S. News & World Report's ranking of "America's Best Law schools".

-Globally, Fordham was ranked 90th among the "World's top 100 universities for producing millionaires", as compiled by THE in 2013.
-According to data from The New York Times, Fordham ranked at No. 8 out of 71 "highly selective private colleges" yielding the greatest overall social mobility; this data reflects the share of all students who came from lower-income families and ended up in higher-income families after completing their education. École des Mines de Paris's listing – which reviews over 3,000 educational institutions around the world, selects some 700 schools and ranks them according to their ability to place their graduates in Fortune 500 CEO and leading positions – ranks Fordham University 16th on their list, making it the highest ranked Catholic institution.